tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Almost all data points sit on the "surface" or shell of the structure.
 When you query this space:
 1. Your query point is almost always near a "boundary" of the partition.
 2. The "search radius" effectively overlaps with *every* partition.
-3. You cannot prove that a branch is "too far away" because in high dimensions, **everything is roughly equidistant** to everything else (relative to the vastness of the space).
+3. You cannot prove that a branch is "too far away" because in high dimensions, **relative distance contrast collapses** (nearest and farthest distances concentrate), so 'close vs far' becomes hard to separate.

 Because you can't rule out any branches, you are forced to visit them all.
 The tree devolves into a complicated, slow linked list, often performing *worse* than a brute-force linear scan.